Rita-Mahato-2025/quickbite_crisis_analysis_and_recovery_strategy/README.md

 - <a href="#parimary-analysis">Primary Analysis</a>
 - <a href="#dashboard">Dashboard</a>
 - <a href="#key-learnings">Key Learnings</a>
-- <a href="#folder-structure">Folder Structure</a>
-- <a href="#future-improvement">Future Improvement</a>
 - <a href="#author--contact">Author & Contact</a>

 ---

 <h2><a class="anchor" id="Project Overview"></a>Overview</h2>
-QuickBite Express is a Bengaluru-based food-tech startup (founded in 2020) that connects customers with nearby restaurants and cloud kitchens.
+This project analyzes QuickBite’s operational crisis using SQL, Python and Power BI dashboards to detect performance bottlenecks, customer churn trends, and revenue impact.
+It concludes with a data-backed recovery strategy to restore business performance and optimize decision-making.

 ---

 <h2><a class="anchor" id="Business Problem"></a>Business Problem</h2>
-In June 2025, QuickBite faced a major crisis.
+QuickBite Express is a Bengaluru-based food-tech startup (founded in 2020) that connects customers with nearby restaurants and cloud kitchens.In June 2025, QuickBite faced a major crisis.
 A viral social media incident involving food safety violations at partner restaurants, combined with a week-long delivery outage during the monsoon season, triggered massive customer backlash.
 Competitors capitalized with aggressive campaigns, worsening the situation.
 This project, part of the **Codebasics Resume Project Challenge**, focuses on building an **interactive dashboard** that answers key stakeholder questions across:
 - Finance
 - Sales